kavia-common/wiki-to-neo4j-4236-4467/BackendService/README.md

   - src.services.langchain_pipeline.ExtractionPipeline implements a deterministic heuristic extractor for entities and relationships, an embedding step, and graph upsert orchestration.
   - src.services.embedding_provider.EmbeddingProvider provides deterministic stub embeddings by default, or uses OpenAI if OPENAI_API_KEY is configured.
 - Neo4j client:
-  - src.services.neo4j_client.Neo4jClient establishes a connection when NEO4J_URI/NEO4J_USER/NEO4J_PASSWORD are set.
-If not configured or connection fails, it logs and performs no-op upserts so the pipeline can still complete.
+  - src.services.neo4j_client.Neo4jClient initializes from NEO4J_URI/NEO4J_USER/NEO4J_PASSWORD and performs parameterized Cypher MERGE upserts for nodes and relationships.
+It persists embeddings on nodes and includes basic retry logic.
+If Neo4j is not configured, it logs and no-ops so the pipeline can still complete.

 ## Setup and Run